maidsafe/temp_safe_network/sn_cli/README.md

 This crate implements a CLI (Command Line Interface) for the Safe Network.

 The Safe CLI provides all the tools necessary to interact with the Safe Network, including storing and browsing data of any kind, following links contained in the data, using their addresses on the network, and much more.
 Using the CLI, users have access to any type of operation that can be made on the Safe Network and the data stored on it.
 Due to it being a CLI, it can also be used in automated scripts and Unix-style piping and redirection.

+This is a user guide for the CLI.
+It can be used as a reference, but if you're completely new to the network, reading in order is recommended, since we present concepts in the order we think makes the most sense.

 ## Quick Start